AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return true if spec is a subprogram spec of a constructor, that is, has a controlling result and no controlling parameter.
-    TODO: move this to LAL?

 .. function:: is_controlling_param_type(t, spec)

     Return true if `t` is a TypeExpr corresponding to a controlling parameter of the subprogram spec `spec`.
-    TODO: move this to LAL

 .. function:: is_in_library_unit_body(o)